Đoàn Viết Hoạt: Release to second arrest

-In February 1989, Doan was released, following an agreement between the U.S. and Vietnam that Vietnam would close all re-education camps as a step toward normalizing ties.
+In February 1989, Hoạt was released, following an agreement between the U.S. and Vietnam that Vietnam would close all re-education camps as a step toward normalizing ties.
 He was then advised by friends to join his brother and two eldest sons in the US, the latter of whom had left Vietnam as boat children.
-Following a trip through the country with his wife and youngest son, however, on which Doan Viet Hoat saw the poverty of his home village as well as a woman who spent her days tied to a pole for criticizing her village's communist officials, he opted to stay and continue to protest through his writing.
+Following a trip through the country with his wife and youngest son, however, on which Hoạt saw the poverty of his home village as well as a woman who spent her days tied to a pole for criticizing her village's communist officials, he opted to stay and continue to protest through his writing.

 Within months of his release, he began editing the underground newsletter Dien Dan Tu Do ("Freedom Forum").
 The newsletter focused on presenting pro-democratic viewpoints as well as articles from Vietnamese people living abroad.
-In the newsletter's opening issue, Doan wrote: "A new struggle has started ...
+In the newsletter's opening issue, Hoạt wrote: "A new struggle has started ...
 It is the war against poverty, backwardness and arbitrariness.
 It is the aspiration toward a rich, strong, progressive, free and democratic Vietnam.
 And in this new struggle, there can be only one winner, the nation and people of Vietnam; and only one loser, the forces of dogmatism, arbitrariness and backwardness."
 Over the next year, Dien Dan Tu Do published three more issues, which were circulated clandestinely throughout Saigon, now Ho Chi Minh City.
-Doan also sent articles of his own abroad for publication.
+Hoạt also sent articles of his own abroad for publication.

-On 17 November 1990, security forces arrested Doan at his home for his involvement with the newsletter; seven other contributors were also arrested without charge.
-Doan was then held incommunicado for the next six months.
+On 17 November 1990, security forces arrested Hoạt at his home for his involvement with the newsletter; seven other contributors were also arrested without charge.
+Hoạt was then held incommunicado for the next six months.
 In 1992, he was denounced by the government-controlled newspaper Sài Gòn Giải Phóng as the leader of a "reactionary group" and accused of plotting rebellion.

 In March 1993, all eight journalists were brought to trial with government-selected legal counsel, and after a trial lasting less than two days, found guilty of "founding a reactionary organization" and "conspiring to overthrow the government".
-Doan was sentenced to twenty years' imprisonment; his colleagues were given sentences ranging from eight months to 16 years.
-On 19 July 1993, Doan's sentence was reduced by an appeals court to 15 years' imprisonment.
+Hoạt was sentenced to twenty years' imprisonment; his colleagues were given sentences ranging from eight months to 16 years.
+On 19 July 1993, Hoạt's sentence was reduced by an appeals court to 15 years' imprisonment.